ing-bank/baker/docs/sections/development-life-cycle/test.md

     // otherwise timeout occurs and an assertion error is thrown
     ```

-As you probably already noticed `RecipeAssert` is chainable
+As you have probably already noticed `RecipeAssert` is chainable
-so the typical usage would probably something like the following:
+so the typical usage would probably be something like the following:

 === "Scala"